Dr. Rachel FishScholar/Warrior

-Dr. Rachel Fish is founding Executive Director of the Foundation to Combat anti-Semitism.
-Robert Kraft, owner of the New England Patriots, established the foundation to catalyze dynamic new solutions to stop the age-old hatred advanced by those who seek the elimination of Judaism and the Jewish people and the modern movement to destroy the world’s only Jewish State.
+Most recently, Dr. Fish was the founding executive director of the Foundation to Combat Antisemitism, which was established to catalyze dynamic new solutions to stop the age-old hatred advanced by those who seek the elimination of Judaism and the Jewish people and the modern movement to destroy the world’s only Jewish State.
 Dr. Fish was previously Senior Advisor and Resident Scholar of Jewish/Israel Philanthropy at the Paul E. Singer Foundation in New York City.
 She worked closely with grantees to support them and provided framing around their educational content and programming.
-She also aided in developing strategy for the Foundation’s Jewish/Israel philanthropy.
-Fish was also the Executive Director of the Schusterman Center for Israel Studies at Brandeis University where she helped train the next generation of academics in the field of Israel Studies.
-She has taught at Brandeis University, Harvard University, UMASS Amherst and in adult Jewish education programs.
-In 2015 Fish held the Rohr Visiting Professorship at Harvard University, where she lectured on modern Israel and received the Derek Bok Certificate of Teaching Excellence.
-She is co-editor, with Ilan Troen, of the book Essential Israel: Essays for the Twenty-First Century.
+Dr. Fish served as the executive director for the Schusterman Center for Israel Studies at Brandeis University where she trained the next generation of scholars and Jewish communal professionals in Israel Studies.